-VNH's discount has exhibited mean-reversion tendencies.
+VNH's discount has exhibited strong mean-reversion tendencies.

-As illustrated in Figure 32, VNH's discount continues to exhibit the mean-reversion tendencies that we have discussed in our previous notes (see page 29 of this note) and has been trading within a pronounced range (10-18%) during the last 12 months.
-Rising interest rates in the West and US dollar strength may have been unhelpful.
+As illustrated in Figure 32, VNH's discount continues to exhibit the strong meanreversion tendencies that we have discussed in our previous notes (see page 29 of this note) and has been trading within a pronounced range (10-18%) during the last 12 months.
+Rising interest rates in the West and US dollar strength have been unhelpful.
 Sentiment towards Asia had been improving as China's COVID-related challenges have eased.
-However, it appears that disappointment about the pace of China's recovery is setting in.
+However, now disappointment about the pace of China's recovery is setting in.